 You can approach reading intensively and early with a focus on technical optimization if you want to, and some people recommend doing it that way.
 I don’t prefer to do that and I’ll expound on why below!

-Some children do figure out how to decode by themselves.
+Some children do figure out how to decode words by themselves.
 (You can read about that in Peter Grey’s book How Children Acquire Academic Skills without Formal Instruction).
 However, most kids need instruction—and as you’ll see as you read on, some will need more than others depending on their processing style.

 The Brain-Body Functions Needed For Reading